Ariana Grande & Piers Morgan End Feud: ‘We Actually Like Each Other’

 “Yet I’ve been abused all day for complimenting @hollywills on her legs,” he tweeted in part.
 “The hypocrisy of modern feminism laid bare.”

-He then went on to diss the girl group Little Mix for their new photoshoot, that showed the four women naked and covered in words such as “ugly” and “fat,” — a concept that the band the Dixie Chicks had done in the past.
+He then went on to diss the girl group Little Mix for their new photoshoot, which showed the four women naked and covered in words such as “ugly” and “fat,” a concept that the band the Dixie Chicks had done in the past.
 Morgan condemned Little Mix for “stealing” the idea.
 Enter Joan, Grande’s mother, who hit back at Morgan for his recent comments.

 “You came for @TheEllenShow yesterday which was disgraceful, she is an angel,” she tweeted in part. “@LittleMix today, did you ever hear of paying homage?”